Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Projective geometry and N(P)K-structure

 In particular the last display applies to special affine connections in ${\bf p}$.
 Calculating in the scale $\nabla$ and using the formulae \nn{pconnX} it is easily verified that the tractor $(n+1)$-form $\vol$, defined by

 is parallel for the tractor connection.
-On the other hand using \nn{ftrans} it follows at once that $\vol$ is independent of the choice of $\boldsymbol{\eta}$.
-Thus we have the following (essentially well-known) result: \begin{proposition} An oriented projective $n$-manifold $(M,p)$ determines a canonical parallel tractor $(n+1)$-form $\vol$ by the formula \nn{pvol}.
-So the projective Cartan geometry is of type $(\SL(7, \bbR),P)$ for suitable $P$. \end{proposition}
+On the other hand using \nn{ftrans} it follows at once that $\vol$ is independent of the choice of scale $\nabla$.
+Thus we have the following (well-known) result: \begin{proposition} An oriented projective $n$-manifold $(M,p)$ determines a canonical parallel tractor $(n+1)$-form $\vol$ by the formula \nn{pvol}.
+Hence, the projective Cartan geometry is of type $(\SL((n+1), \bbR),P)$ for suitable $P$. \end{proposition}

+The group $P$ is a parabolic subgroup of $\SL(n+1, \bbR)$ that may be characterised, up to conjugacy, as the isotropy of some point on the n-sphere $S^n$, under the standard action of $\SL((n+1, \bbR)$ on $S^n$.